JayshriSatote/Wordpress-deplyment-test/README.md

 tar xzvf latest.tar.gz

 4.Automation
--Jenkins-github ingtegration

--creating docker image

-docker build -t <tag to be given to image> <location where dockerfile is>
+-Jenkins-github ingtegration to fetch the code from github and using docker and kubernetes to automate deployment.